WentworthJin/Flask-Project/README.md

 <pre> flask run </pre>

 ## 4.How to run Unit Test
-1. Run the command and keep the local server on.
+1. Open the terminal, Run the command and keep the local server on.
 <pre>flask run</pre>
-2. Run the python file and wait for the test finish.
+2. Open another terminal, Run the python file and wait for the test finish.
-<pre>testBot.py</pre>
+<pre>python testBot.py</pre>
 3. Once you see the test's status: Test # finished, the tests are finished. ( As show below)
 <pre>
 Process finished with exit code 0